ARM-software/arm-trusted-firmware/docs/firmware-design.md

 #### Required CPU state when calling `bl31_entrypoint()` during cold boot

-This function must only be called by the primary CPU, if this is called by any other CPU the firmware will abort.
+This function must only be called by the primary CPU.

 On entry to this function the calling primary CPU must be executing in AArch64 EL3, little-endian data access, and all interrupt sources masked: